 Starting July 1, 2021, for Professional Vocational Technical Administrator and Professional Vocational Technical Cooperative Education Coordinator licenses, 15 PDPs must be related to training in strategies for effective schooling for students with disabilities and instruction of students with diverse learning styles.

 Starting July 1, 2021, for Professional Vocational Technical Administrator licenses, 15 PDPs must be related to SEI, English as a Second Language, or Bilingual Education.

-(d) Professional development must include an additional 30 PDPs in the area of any additional educator license to be renewed.
+3. Starting July 1, 2021, for Professional Vocational Technical Administrator licenses and Vocational Technical Cooperative Education Coordinator licenses, 15 PDPs in content, as outlined in the Chapter 74 Guide for Professional Vocational Technical Educator License Renewal.(d) Professional development must include an additional 30 PDPs in the area of any additional educator license to be renewed.

 (e) Professional development points may be earned by vocational technical educators in the following ways: